brettz9/webappfind/README.md

 Only windows with the URI approved by the process detailed above can successfully save such messages (and only for the supplied file).

+## Recognized file types and custom modes

+Although you are free to define your own file types and custom modes, in order to prevent future conflicts, it is recommended that you register your [file types](https://github.com/brettz9/webappfind/wiki/Registered-file-types) and [custom modes](https://github.com/brettz9/webappfind/wiki/Registered-custom-modes) (or at least namespace them well).

+Even if filetypes.json is used with "register" on "defaultHandlers", it may be convenient to have a separate spec URL detailed for your file type, including for cases where the file extension is used without filetypes.json.

 ## Rationale for filetypes.json design

 Although there may be some advantages to storing meta-data at the individual file level, I did not see a very convenient way in which Windows would allow the addition of arbitary meta-data which Firefox could easily query (Windows does not appear to offer arbitrary addition and editing of properties though programs, e.g., TortoiseGit, appear to be able to overlay the properties and are aware of file-level metadata while adding their own).
 Having a JSON file allows developers to add some type configuration (beyond the more generic info detectable by a file extension) within the directory containing the data files, allowing for introspection and modifications in a manner familiar to web developers.